aryan877/subis/README.md

-# Decentralized Subscriptions Manager with Gasless User Payments
+# Subis - Simplifying Decentralized Subscriptions with Gasless User Payments

 Subis is a decentralized subscription management solution built on zkSync, utilizing Native Account Abstraction supported by zkSync and Chainlink Price Feeds.
 It aims to provide a permissionless and gasless alternative to centralized financial services, which often charge high fees and may block accounts.
 This project is submitted to the Blockmagic Chainlink Hackathon.